matkijahenkilo/tsih-robo-ktx/README.md

 - JDA Discord server's brilliant minds for helping me deal with my stupidity
 - Asuran95 and rafaelrc7 for telling me the bot was based and that I should rewrite most of the scripts
 - Ikuse for making incentivising Tsih art to keep the darkness away
-- Riiya for not rebranding Tsih into Tewi on his server
+- Riiya for not rebranding Tsih into Tewi in his server
+- Lela for supporting this project
 - My teacher for presenting me Kotlin
 - People that use tsih-robo (and criticised her)
 - SaucyBot for being a worthy opponent